chandanankush/TextToQR/README.md

 - Start typing to generate a QR without saving; click Save or Save As to persist within the app library.
 - Or select a file to load and regenerate its QR; edit and Save to update that file.
 - Use File → Export Library… to save a snapshot (`.csv`), and File → Import Library… to merge from a snapshot.
-  - CSV schema (simple): header `filename,text,order`.
-Each row has the filename only (no folders), the QR text, and a serial number for readability.
-Fields are quoted and quotes inside a field are doubled.
+  - CSV schema: header `folder,filename,text,order`. `folder` is a relative path inside the library (blank for the root).
+Text is stored with literal `\n`, and `order` preserves the display ordering.

 See `docs/DEVELOPMENT.md` for detailed setup instructions.